johan-akerman/SpotifyTopics/README.md

 # Spotify Topics
-My contribution to the "Spotify Ramp Up Summer 2020" challenge.
-During the summer I developed a timestamp based navigation system for podcasts.
-More specifically, the tool allows the user to easily get an overview of the content of a podcast.
+Participated in Spotify's summer hackathon in 2020.
+The challenge was to develop something with their API.
+As I have recently become a big fan of podcasts (especially informative ones), I chose to develop a new way to consume podcasts.
+My idea was to introduce "topics" discussed in each episode so that the user could easily get an overview of what topics are being discussed in each episode.
+Introducing topics could also enable a more advanced and accurate recommendation algorithm that could not only recommend interesting podcast episodes, but also topics that you may find interesting.
 The tool also provides a convenient way to fastforward to specific timestamps where certain topics are being discussed.
-This is done either by clicking on the progressbar in the player or on the desired topic in the sidebar (see screenshots below).
-The tool was mainly build with React JS, the Spotify Web API and Bootstrap.
+This is done either by clicking on the new customized progressbar in the player or on the desired topic in the sidebar (see screenshots below).

+## Technologies used
+React JS, the Spotify Web API and Bootstrap.

 ## Screenshots
 <img src="/discover.png" alt="discover"
 	title="Desktop preview" width="600" />
 	<br />
 Dicovery page that greets the user after they have logged in with their Spotify credentials.
-The page displays recommended podcasts and trending topics.
 	<br />
 		<br />
 <img src="/episode.png" alt="episode"